Blog

 I will not trust AI as a reliable source of Biblical information.

-Having found the references I will then look them up in my Bible.
-The creative element of ChatBots means they are prone to generating inaccurate information.
+Having found the references I then look them up in my Study Bible.
+The creative element of ChatBots means they are prone to hallucinations and generating inaccurate information.

 • Do to others